aler9/raspberry-make/README.md

 # raspberry-make

 raspberry-make is a command-line tool that can be used to build deterministic and ready-to-use OS images for the Raspberry PI, defined by a set of configuration files.
-It is intended for creating images with pre-defined configuration and software, that can be deployed to headless computers, without the need of following the setup procedure, manually installing software or tweaking with configuration files.
+It is intended for creating images with pre-defined configuration and software, that can be deployed to headless computers, without the need of following the setup procedure, manually installing software or tweaking configuration files.
 This approach leads to a decrease in deployment time, to a decrease in human-related errors, and allows to collect all the configuration files relative to a specific project in a single repository.

 Features:
+* all build stages are cached and therefore reprocessed only if needed
 * compatible with multiple Linux distros, as it depends only on docker
 * building happens in an isolated docker container
-* all build stages are cached and therefore reprocessed only if needed
 * allows to set an arbitrary image size

-raspberry-make is distributed in the form of a Makefile, and makes use of Ansible, a common tool to remotely tweak a system, that follows rules defined in YAML-formatted files.
+raspberry-make is distributed in the form of a Makefile, and makes use of Ansible, a common tool to configure a remote system, that follows rules defined in YAML-formatted files.

 ## Installation and usage